kacikgoez/ProcessDiscovery/README.md

 | Case duration  | Numerical      | The duration of the case from first to last event (in seconds). |
 | Case size      | Numerical      | The number of events in the case.                               |

 ![](./images/filter.png "Filter")

-Note that we treat all attributes except the patients age as categorical attributes.
+The attributes are grouped (either patient or process attributes).
+You can also search for an attribute by typing in the search bar and then selecting the attribute from the dropdown menu.
+By default, a "IS NOT EMPTY" filter is added.
+This filter is used to filter out cases that do not have a value for the selected attribute.
+You can change the filter by clicking on the filter itself (1).
+This will open a dropdown menu where you can select the operator and the value (if necessary).

 For the operator, you can choose from the following operators (depending on the attribute type):

 | Operator               | Attribute Type | Value    | Description                                          |
 |------------------------|----------------|----------|------------------------------------------------------|